arthurlevis/sp-cyclegan/README.md

 # Structure-preserving image translation for depth estimation in colonoscopy

+(modified by Arthur Levisalles)

-We provide our PyTorch implementation of structure-preserving image translation using a mutual information loss to enforce depth consistency.
+PyTorch implementation of structure-preserving image translation using a mutual information loss to enforce depth consistency.
 This code is adapted from the implementation of [Contrastive Unpaired Translation (CUT)](https://github.com/taesungp/contrastive-unpaired-translation) with the addition of mutual information loss based on the PyTorch Lightning implementation of [mutual information score](https://lightning.ai/docs/torchmetrics/stable/clustering/mutual_info_score.html).

-Our sample scripts 'train.sh' and 'predict.sh' to demonstrate how to run the training/inference phases.
+Sample scripts 'train.sh' and 'predict.sh' to demonstrate how to run the training/inference phases.
 Please see the original CUT repository for more in-depth instructions.

 ### Citation
-If you use our code for your research, please cite our paper.
+If you use the code for your research, please cite the original paper.
 ```
 @inproceedings{wang2024structpres,
   title={Structure-preserving Image Translation for Depth Estimation in Colonoscopy},